willjrho/MezoAgent/README.md

 Next Steps:

--make current tools more robust ie expand user intent net -create plugins for mezo native dapps like musd, pampland, dumpyswap -build os mezo agent kit package for langchain
+-make current tools more robust ie expand user intent net -look at mezo tx error handling for agent. ie what happens if agent wallet is out of gas?
+-create plugins for mezo native dapps like musd, pampland, dumpyswap -build os mezo agent kit package for langchain